 - Social Media Marketing

 If influencers aren’t the right fit for your company, you can still harness the power of social media to generate demand for your business.
-Countless businesses have dedicated social media teams who not only run accounts and interact with potential customers, but also reach out to and engage with other businesses.
+Countless businesses have dedicated social media teams who run accounts, interact with potential customers, and reach out to and engage with other businesses.

-Social media marketing, similar to content marketing, generates organic engagement and grows your audience.
+Like content marketing, social media marketing generates organic engagement and grows your audience.
 Relevant posts, videos, and other interactive forms of social media content are simple yet effective ways to boost engagement and grow your audience base.
 Here’s a fantastic list of B2B social media marketing examples that show you just how effective social media can be.